Shakr-un-Nissa Begum

-Shakr-un-Nissa Begum (died 1 January 1653) was a Mughal princess, the daughter of Emperor Akbar.
+Shakr-un-Nissa Begum, also Shakr al-Nisa Begum (died 1 January 1653) was a Mughal princess, and a daughter of Emperor Akbar.

 Early life

 Shakr-un-Nissa Begum was born at Fatehpur Sikri, to Akbar and Bibi Daulat Shad.
 She had a younger full sister named Aram Banu Begum.

 Shakr-un-Nissa was brought up in Akbar's care and turned out to be very well, good-natured, and innately compassionate towards all people.
-Jahangir had a constant love for her.
+Jahangir had great fondness for his half-sister.

 Marriage

 In 1594, Akbar arranged her marriage with Shahrukh Mirza.
-He was the son of Ibrahim Mirza, the son of Sulaiman Mirza of Badakshan and Haram Begum.
-His mother was Muhtarima Khanum, the daughter of Shah Muhammad Sultan Jagatai and Khadija Sultan Khanum, daughter of Ahmad Alaq.
+He was the son of Ibrahim Mirza, the son of Suleiman Mirza of Badakshan and Haram Begum.
+His mother was Muhtarima Khanum, the daughter of Shah Muhammad Sultan Jagatai (grandson of Mahmud Khan) and Khadija Sultan Khanum (daughter of Ahmad Alaq).
 The marriage took place on 2 September 1594 in the quarters of Empress Hamida Banu Begum.

 Shahrukh Mirza was also married to Shakr-un-Nissa's cousin, Kabuli Begum, the daughter of her uncle Mirza Muhammad Hakim.

 Shakr-un-Nissa became a widow, after Shahrukh Mirza's death in 1607.
 He died leaving four sons, Hasan Mirza and Husayn Mirza, who were twins, Sultan Mirza, and Badi-uz-Zaman Mirza, and three daughters.

 After the death of Akbar in the year 1605, she exercised her influence over her brother Jahangir and aided her stepmothers Mariam-uz-Zamani and Salima Sultan Begum to secure a pardon for the Khusrau Mirza, the eldest son of Jahangir.